Data text realfake

 The test method is used to generate and test multiple samples.
 It takes an optional parameter n which specifies the number of samples to generate and test.

-• The samples_per_second metric is calculated as the number of iterations divided by the time taken.
+samples_per_secondmetric is calculated as the number of iterations divided by the time taken. - The metric is printed using the

-Parsing Output: parse_output Method
+Parsing Output: parse_output Methodβ

 def parse_output(self, output: dict) -> dict: